Stories from our streets: Allison Street

 By Stacey Anderson | Photo by Thomas Cornwallis

-Allison Street is more likely to be named after Sir Archibald Alison, 1st Baronet, according to Author of Villages of Glasgow, Aileen Smart (despite the variance in spellings).
+Allison Street is more likely to be named after Sir Archibald Alison, 1st Baronet, according to author of Villages of Glasgow, Aileen Smart (despite the variance in spellings).
 Alison was a 19th century advocate, historian, public prosecutor and writer.

+The 1st Baronet was descended from ‘good stock’ with famous scientists and literary figures dawning from his mother’s side, whereas his father's side consisted of merchants, and the Lord Provost of Edinburgh.
 He wrote on the History of Europe, across 18 volumes.
 For his verbose writings he was famously parodied in former Prime Minister Benjamin Disraeli’s novel, Coningsby, where Archibald was loosely disguised as ‘Mr. Wordy.’

 Despite seeming to rule against unions and workers, Alison appeared to enjoy a fair popularity in the city up until his death in 1867.
-Crowds of up to 150,000 people, most said to be mill and iron workers, were estimated to turn out to witness the route of his coffin from his home.
+Crowds of up to 150,000 people, most said to be mill and iron workers, were estimated to turn out to witness the route of his coffin from his home, Possil House.
 A bust of Sir Archibald is on show at the Scottish National Portrait Gallery in Edinburgh.

-The street
+The Street

 Your memories of Allison Street